Your Family Important Information Document

 The Original Important Information Document

-When I started this Word document about 10 years ago, it was just a convenient place to keep track of passwords.
+When I started this task about 10 years ago, I created a Word document as a convenient place to keep track of passwords.
 You know how some of them require that they be six characters or more, and others need a capital and lowercase letter, and others need those plus a number, and others need special characters, etc., etc., etc.

 I got sick of having a loose piece of paper in the desk drawer with random usernames and passwords.
 One loose paper became 10 loose papers…you get the point.